6 Tips for Effectively Managing Remote Workers

 63% of company departments have at least one person who works remotely for a significant amount of time, but 57% of businesses have no formal work-from-home policies

-With many organizations not having plans in place for remote work, business leaders have had to scramble to put policies in place for their employees to ensure their operations are not significantly interrupted.
+With many organizations not having plans in place for remote workspace management, business leaders have had to scramble to put policies in place for their employees to ensure their operations are not significantly interrupted.

 Here’s our 6 tips for making sure you’re doing everything you need to be to keep your teams performing successfully in these uncertain times.